NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 - Know Our Code of Conduct, and the laws and policies that pertain to your job

-- Complete all required ethics and compliance training in a timely manner and apply it to your job every day.
+- Complete all required training in a timely manner and apply it to your job every day.
 Ask questions if you aren’t sure about the right action

 - Report concerns about possible violations of laws, regulations, Our Code of Conduct and policies

 - Cooperate fully and tell the whole truth when responding to an investigation or audit